Ch 4,5, and 6

 levels.

-Only about 10 percent of the energy that an
+percent of the energy that an

 organism consumes is stored and transferred